Ductile Iron Pipe DN1400

 A more competitive price.

-- Q: Can ductile iron pipe be used in areas with high groundwater levels?
+- Q: Can ductile iron pipes be used in earthquake-prone areas?

 - Q: What is the difference between cast iron pipe and seamless steel pipe and galvanized steel pipe?